jrob200/premium-supplemental-repo/general-advice/01_tips_for_premium.md

 >* Celebrate _all_ victories, no matter how small (there's nothing like a home office victory lap :laughing:)
 >* Break big problems into many small ones.
 Still too big?
 Break it up again.
 >* Show yourself some grace in the difficult moments and realize you are learning something that is **insanely cool** and that will take some time/practice.

-### Natalia

-Natalia has already pushed beyond the level where many bootcamps take people and going deeper into advanced topics.

->What helps me to continue learning is to keep a solid routine everyday of the week and not allow anything else to interrupt.
-I agree with @Christina to celebrate the small things no matter what!
-Things that don't work for me is putting off any bit of the material in the units.
-They are there for a purpose to continue your learning.

-### Abdel

-Abdel is a doctor who has been building his business [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) as his Premium project since October 2019.
-He shared the following:

->Try to answer questions from otber people (in the Premium Slack, or even on Stack Overflow).
-It is possible to help others, even for beginners.
-It will help the person who asked, but you also learn much faster.
-The more problems you encounter, the more you learn.
-So if you tackle your own problems _and_ try to solve others', you'll learn much more.
->If you try to summarize a lesson in your notes (without copying/pasting the material), you will quickly know if you actually understood what you just consumed.
-It takes more time up front, but you'll understand and remember better so you'll save time later.

-### Samantha

-Samantha has been juggling working in Premium alongside her full-time design job since September 2019.

->* i also agree that time management is a key factor to your success in this program. i started guns blazing and thought i could commit like 8 hours a day with my full-time job and soon found myself burnt out and only doing the bare minimum :sweat_smile: i've since pivoted and decided to commit at least an hour a day during the work week. i keep track of how much time i spent studying a day to keep myself accountable and to celebrate small successes at the end of the week when i see how much i've dedicated to studying. it's a marathon, not a sprint lol.
->* it's ok to feel like you don't know anything or like you're falling behind because you're here to learn! i've had to remind myself it's part of the process and no one expects me to know everything right off the bat.
->* i'm a visual learner so sometimes if a unit is too text heavy for me, i start feeling like it's a chore and become bored. when that's the case, i try to supplement my learning with something that has more visual elements (usually it involves googling sites that offer more visuals like css-tricks, flipping through jon duckett's book, or looking for YT videos to watch people code)
->* making use of the slack community also helps. i'm a bit shy/introverted most of the time, which is why i haven't been as present there, but i'm trying to be more active in the chats because i agree it does help with retention :stuck_out_tongue:

 ### Rostyslav